-Anne Brontë (1820-1849) followed in her sisters’ (Charlotte and Emily Brontë) paths by delving into the literary world as a novelist and poet.
+Anne Brontë (January 17, 1820 – May 28, 1849) was a British author born in Thornton, West Yorkshire.
+She followed in her sister’s paths (Charlotte and Emily Brontë) by delving into the literary world as a novelist and poet.
 Working as a governess — caring for and teaching children — influenced her writings later on.
 The heroine in Agnes Grey has the same occupation.
 Unlike her sisters, Anne spent a good amount of time traveling, which allowed for her experiences with religion and society to come through in her writing.
 She had modern observations for her time, as well as feminist views.

 Her second novel, The Tenant of Wildfell Hall, was more popular then Agnes Grey, although they are somewhat similar.
 Both were controversial in that they were “…unfit to be put into the hands of girls.”
 Both of Anne’s novels, as well as her poems, contain a lot of autobiographical elements that correspond with events and people prominent in her life.